de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 Using the standardized communication format each Predictor will receive information in the same format from any evalutor.
 Each Predictor also returns the predictions in the same format which enables the community to easily compare different model's predictions for the same dataset or evaluate a model on multiple different types of datasets very quickly.

 The only files that are exchanged between the evaluators and predictors are .json files, a commonly used file format for sending and receiving information in a standard format.
 Data in the .json files is stored in the following format: `"keys": "value"`, where the value can be strings, numbers, objects, arrays, booleans or null.
 We have outlined below the mandatory "keys" required for communication between the Evaluator and Predictor to occur.
 Certain "keys" have a fixed set of "values" that can be used while others are up to the evaluators.
+API specifications can be found here:

 The files and communication between APIs is done using python sockets.
-Scripts for these can be found in `\src\socket_scripts\`.
+Scripts for these can be found in `/src/training_examples/TCP_example`.

-Examples of Evaluator and Predictor messages can be found in `\examples\json\` folder.
+Examples of Evaluator and Predictor messages can be found in `/example_JSON_files` folder.
 Formats for json files can be checked using the following link: https://jsonformatter.curiousconcept.com

-Examples of containerized evaluators and predictors can be found in `\examples\containers\` folder.
+Examples of containerized evaluators and predictors can be found in `/src` folder.

 #### Communication protocol example